galaxyproject/training-material/topics/introduction/tutorials/getting-started-with-apollo/tutorial.md

 ![](../../images/getting-started-with-apollo-screenshots/2_artemis.png)

-Artemis is capable of adding, deleting and editing genome features and annotations, and also has limited ability to edit DNA sequence directly.
+Artemis is capable of adding, deleting and editing genome features and annotations, and also has limited ability to edit the DNA sequence directly.
 Features are not added from evidence tracks but may be entered by the user directly, which allows for great flexibility but also means that evidence for each annotation is not tied to the record itself.

-In BICH 464, we will not be using Artemis for the annotation of your genomes.
+> ### {% icon tip %} Note that…
+>For the BICH 464 class, Artemis is not used genome annotation.
 However, Artemis is useful for viewing genomes retrieved from the public databases such as NCBI GenBank.
 Artemis is able to directly read GenBank-formatted files downloaded from the internet.
 As needed, Artemis may be used on an individual basis later in the course.
 Our primary tool in BICH 464 is the Apollo interface.
+{: .tip}

 # Annotation Within Apollo